NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_overview.md

 - **Extensive Inventory and Equipment Domain**: Provides a comprehensive domain for managing inventory and equipment.
 - **Gameplay Ability System Integration**: Uses Gameplay Abilities, Effects, and Attribute Sets for enhanced functionality.
 - **Asset Manager Integration**: Loads assets when needed and unloads them when not, optimizing performance.
-- **Aggregation and Inversion of Control**: Items and equipment pieces are declared via _aggregation_ and _inversion of control_, promoting flexibility and modularity.
 - **UI Module**: Built using the [Common UI][4] and the [UMG Viewmodel][5] frameworks, for a robust and responsive user interface.
 - **Flexibility and Extensibility**: Designed to support various types of projects.
 - **Quality and Support**: Features clean, well-documented code, a thorough documentation site and a Discord support channel.